Tyelab/bruker_control/docs/_build/html/_sources/instructions/index.rst.txt

 * -p The teamname and project that is using the system (ie specialk_cs)
 * -i The number of imaging planes that you plan to image for your subject
 * -s The subject ID for the animal being imaged
+* -g The experimental group that the animal belongs to

 When you hit enter with this command line, things will get started right away!
 The next steps below describe the procedure.